lanl/Trees/README.md

-tdnx          -- [0,nx*dx]            -- x range of the domain to be populated with trees (m) tdny          -- [0,ny*dy]            -- y range of the domain to be populated with trees (m) !------------------------------------------------------------------------------------------------- ilitter       -- 0                    -- Flag for litter, 0 if no litter, 1 if litter distributed by vertical fuel-load litterconstant-- 5                    -- Exponential constant to increase of litter mass under trees litterfile    -- ‘ ‘                  -- Name of litterfile with additional information to be read !------------------------------------------------------------------------------------------------- itreatment    -- 0                    -- Flag for fuel treatments, 0 if no treatment, 1 if slashlayer, 2 if slashpiles, 3 if fuel removal sdnx          -- [0,nx*dx]            -- x range of the domain over which a treatment is applied (m)
+tdnx          -- [0,nx*dx]            -- x range of the domain to be populated with trees (m) tdny          -- [0,ny*dy]            -- y range of the domain to be populated with trees (m) !------------------------------------------------------------------------------------------------- ilitter       -- 0                    -- Flag for litter, 0 if no litter, 1 if litter distributed by vertical fuel-load, 2 if litter is filled with DUET litterconstant-- 5                    -- Exponential constant to increase of litter mass under trees litterfile    -- Required if ilitter>0-- Name of litterfile with additional information to be read speciesfile   -- Required if ilitter=2-- Name of speciesfile needed for DUET windprofile   -- 0                    -- Flag for wind profile type used by DUET, 1 if yearly averaged, 2 if imported windfield winddatafile  -- Required if ilitter=2-- Name of wind datafile need for DUET grassstep     -- 1                    -- Step within a year in which grass grows YearsSinceBurn-- 4                    -- Years since last fire StepsPerYear  -- 1                    -- Number of DUET timesteps within a year !------------------------------------------------------------------------------------------------- itreatment    -- 0                    -- Flag for fuel treatments, 0 if no treatment, 1 if slashlayer, 2 if slashpiles, 3 if fuel removal sdnx          -- [0,nx*dx]            -- x range of the domain over which a treatment is applied (m)